New Real Estate Agents – Essential Marketing Tasks to Tackle

 You had to see this one coming.
 Your agent website is essential, the digital business card that clients and prospects need to see.

-It should combine visually appealing elements and necessary information.
+To really engage mobile visitors, it should combine visually appealing elements and necessary information.
 If you really want to overachieve, add interactive videos and search filters, as well.

 Also, remember to include a section that tells prospects about YOU.
 Done right, this detail will set you apart from other agents in your area and explain why people should choose you as their handy guide.